-As set forth by the Washington Interscholastic Activities Association (WIAA) in order to be eligible for athletic competition or extracurricular participation during the school year a student must have passed at least 5 classes, the previous semester and be maintaining passing grades in a minimum of 5 classes for the current semester.
-As set forth by the Bellevue School District in order to be eligible for athletic competition or extracurricular participation each student athlete must comply with WIAA standards and must maintain a cumulative GPA of above a 2.0.
-All coaches feel very strongly about our gymnasts having good grades & will assign conditioning for “F’s” & decrease time spent on events.
+As set forth by the Washington Interscholastic Activities Association (WIAA) in order to be eligible for athletic competition or extracurricular participation during the school year a student must have passed all classes, the previous semester and be maintaining passing grades in all classes for the current semester.
+As set forth by the Seattle School District in order to be eligible for athletic competition or extracurricular participation each student athlete must comply with WIAA standards and must maintain a cumulative GPA of above a 2.0.
+All coaches feel very strongly about our gymnasts having good grades & will assign conditioning for “F’s” & will spend practice time working on homework until grade is at a passing level.
+This can be done in the gym, library or at home.